The Honeymoon Phase In Marriage: How Long Does The Honeymoon Stage Last?

 Research has shown that the honeymoon stage can last anywhere from 6 to 30 months.
 Signs that you and your partner may have moved out of the honeymoon stage include losing the sense of newness within the relationship, seeing each other’s negative traits more clearly, a potential decrease in physical intimacy, and becoming more reactive during times of conflict.

 Moving out of the honeymoon stage is not necessarily a negative thing.
 In fact, when the honeymoon phase ends, you and your partner may be able to truly experience the reality of being with each other and build a genuine bond after the initial excitement fades.
-It may an opportunity to assess whether there is long-term potential for the relationship.
+It may be an opportunity to assess whether there is long-term potential for the relationship.

-Can the honeymoon phase last forever?
+Can the honeymoon phase or honeymoon stage last forever?

 The honeymoon stage is generally not meant to last forever.
 It can be important to acknowledge that the conclusion of the honeymoon stage is often a necessary and important progression in a long-term partnership.
 When the initial feelings of newness and excitement fade, it may allow a couple to experience the reality of being with each other through the ins and outs of everyday life.
 However, this does not mean the relationship has to become boring!
 After the honeymoon phase ends, it may take more effort and intentionality to sustain intimacy and passion but can absolutely be possible to keep the relationship feeling fresh and exciting.